do vets recommend collars or harnesses 1

 Size and breed of the dog

-Choosing the correct harness size is crucial to ensure a secure and comfortable fit for your dog.
+Choosing the correct harness size is crucial to ensure your dog’s secure and comfortable fit.
 Different breeds and sizes require different harness designs, so be sure to measure your dog accurately and consult the sizing charts provided by manufacturers.

 Comfort and fit

-Prioritize your dog’s comfort by selecting a harness that offers padding, breathable materials, and adjustable straps.
+Prioritize your dog’s comfort by selecting a harness with padding, breathable materials, and adjustable straps.
 A well-fitted harness should allow for a full range of motion while keeping your dog secure and comfortable.

 Training goals and behavior